 Yet it isn’t necessary.
 Wireless technologies are better suited than fibre when it comes to connecting more remote homes and businesses.
 And for the most remote places, satellite will remain the smartest choice.

-Let’s agree now that the last one percent is only going to have satellite as an option.
+Let’s agree now that the last one per cent is only going to have satellite as an option.
 This includes places like the Chatham Islands.
-Building fibre to the remote-windswept-farmhouse there would be economic madness.
+Building fibre to the remote windswept farmhouses there would be economic madness.

 Cut off point

 This leaves us with the question of the best cut off point between fibre and fixed wireless.